-Fig. 13.
-Adaptive hexahedral meshes from Method 1 (left) and Method 2 (right) for the human head.
-Top row shows the boundary isosurfaces, it is obvious that Method 1 generates a poorly-shaped nose as was shown in Figure 7.
+Figure 13: Adaptive hexahedral meshes from Method 1 (left) and Method 2 (right) for the human head.
+Top row shows the boundary isosurfaces, it is obvious that Method 1 generates bad nose as Figure 6.
 Bottom row shows cross sections, the right part of elements are removed.

 In the process of adaptive hexahedral mesh generation, we need to insert extra vertices and detect if they lie on the boundary or not.
 If a vertex lies on a boundary edge or a boundary face, then it is a boundary vertex.
 Otherwise it lies interior to the interval volume.
-There is a special case, of which we need to be careful.
-It occurs in cases where a vertex lying on an edge whose two end points are on the boundary, or lying on a face whose four points are on the boundary, may not be on the boundary.
+There is a special case that we need to be careful, a vertex lying on an edge whose two ending points are on the boundary, or lying on a face whose four points are on the boundary, may not be on the boundary.
 For those extra vertices lying inside the interval volume, we choose the linear interpolation of the eight vertices of the original hexahedron.
-For those existing and newly inserted vertices lying on the boundary isosurface, we first compute their positions from the linear interpolation, then move them toward the isosurface as we do for adaptive quadrilateral isosurface extraction.
+For those existing and newly inserted vertices lying on the boundary isosurface, we first compute their positions from the linear interpolation, then move them toward the isosurface to obtain their new positions as we do for the adaptive quadrilateral isosurface extraction.

 Figure 13 compares adaptive hexahedral meshes of the human head generated from Method 1 and Method 2.
 It is obvious that Method 2 constructs a better nose than Method 1 because it introduces extra vertices on edges of refined hexes resulting in a more accurate approximation, and Method 2 tends to generate meshes with better quality than Method 1.
-The extracted surface mesh from

-Method 2 is a little different from the result of the third method shown in Figure 7, since only templates 0, 1, 2a and 4 of the third method in Figure 4 are adopted, while templates 2b and 3 are not used.
-Since we still use QEF (Equation 1) for computing minimizing vertices, we can also preserve sharp edges and corners (Figure 14).
+The extracted surface mesh from Method 2 is a little different from the result of the third method shown in Figure 6, since only templates 0, 1, 2a and 4 of the third method in Figure 3 are adopted, while templates 2b and 3 are not used.
+Since we still use QEF for computing minimizing vertices, we can also preserve sharp edges and corners (Figure 12).